The airport is located 29 miles north of Oslo.

 Getting into Town

 Train: The Airport Express Train (Flytoget) can be caught at the airport’s train station, which is accessible from the western end of the arrivals area.
 Trains depart to various stations in and around Oslo.
-Trains depart at ten-minute intervals throughout the day from 10.16am to 9.46pm.
-It takes just over 20 minutes to reach Oslo S (Oslo’s central station) and tickets cost 170 kr (£19) and can be bought at the ticket vending machines at the station.
-Passengers buying tickets at the ticket desk are required to pay a 30 kr (£3) service fee.
+Trains depart at ten-minute intervals throughout the day.
+It takes just over 20 minutes to reach Oslo S (Oslo’s central station).
+Passengers buying tickets at the ticket desk are required to pay a service fee.
 The Norwegian State Railways also run a service from Oslo Airport to Oslo Station as well as many other places across Norway (including Skien, Lillehammer and Trondheim).
-Timetables and fares differ depending upon your chosen destination, but a ticket to Oslo S costs 110 kr (£12).
+Timetables and fares differ depending upon your chosen destination.

 Bus: The Ruter bus runs between the airport and a number of stops in the airport’s vicinity.
-Prepaid machine tickets cost 27 kr (£3) and tickets bought on board cost 40 kr (£4.50).
+Prepaid machine tickets cost less than tickets bought on board.
 Passengers may buy a seven or 30-day ticket.
 The Airport Express Coach (SAS Flybussen) goes from the airport to Oslo city center.
-The bus leaves at 20-minute intervals and costs 140 kr (£16) during the day and 180 kr (£20) at night.
+The bus leaves at 20-minute intervals.
 There are also numerous tour buses and hotel shuttles that offer services to and from the airport.

 Oslo Airport’s service desks are located throughout the airport, there are four on the departures floor and there is one in the arrivals hall.